Photo: On green ground

 Elsewhere on the Web

-Catherine Mack is a freelance travel writer specialising in responsible travel.
+Catherine Mack is a dynamo travel writer specialising in responsible travel.

 She graduated with a Masters degree in Responsible Tourism Management in 2007.
 Her Masters research project was a detailed study of the UK travel media, analysing the role travel journalists have in making tourism more sustainable.
 She was the winner of the Virgin Holidays Best Travel Writer in Responsible Tourism Award 2011, presented at the World Travel Market.

 I have been wary of tackling the subject of disability for some time.
 I admit it, I was afraid of getting it wrong, using politically incorrect terminology or causing offence, and so, to my shame, I am only now starting to try and understand some of the real issues.
 It would appear, however, that I am not alone, with many others working in tourism nervous of getting it wrong.
 And with over 100,000 people employed in accommodation and food services in Ireland, that’s a lot of people who are afraid to say, “Can I help you?”